Mackaber/BlockyWL/Readme.md

 # BlockyWL: A CodeBlock interface for the Wolfram Language

-BlockyWL is a project based on Scratch 3.0 to teach kids Functional Programming using Wolfram Language, developed as a POC during Wolfram Summer School 2019.
+BlockyWL is a project based on Scratch 3.0 to teach kids Functional Programming using Wolfram Language, developed as a POC during Wolfram Summer School 2019. a further description of the development can be found in https://community.wolfram.com/groups/-/m/t/1729082

 ![BlockyWL](readme_assets/blockywl.png)